a3r0id/Arma-3-CFG-Editor/README.md

 # Arma 3 CFG Editor

-A simple web app using an embedded ace editor sitting on a pure Javascript CFG parser.
+A simple web app using an embedded ace editor sitting on my pure Javascript CFG parser.
 I personally use it for managing my server config files and light Cfg's for mods.
 Does not support preprocessor commands or includes as well as no detection for class inheritance.

 ## Usage
 Simply clone the repository then navigate to the folder and open `index.html`.